 \subsection{Tidal evolution of the dwarf satellites}

 To examine the tidal effects on $(M_\mathrm{dyn}/L)_{r_\mathrm{half}}$ and $M_\ast$, we estimate the evolution of these based on a simple empirical formula calculated by \citet{2015MNRAS.449L..46E}.
-This formula, as known as {\it tidal evolutionary tracks}, describes parametrically the tidal evolution of a half-light radius~$r_h$, a luminosity averaged velocity dispersion $\sigma_h$ within $r_h$, a total stellar mass $M_\ast$, and a total mass~$M_h$ enclosed within $r_h$, which are normalized to their initial values under the assumption that a stellar density profile follows the Plummer sphere. \citet{2015MNRAS.449L..46E} performed high-resolution $N$-body simulations for the cases of cored and cusped dark matter subhalos and searched the empirical fitting parameters to their tidal tracks proposed by \citet{2008ApJ...673..226P}.
+This formula, as known as {\it tidal evolutionary tracks}, describes parametrically the tidal evolution of the half-light radius~$r_h$, the luminosity averaged velocity dispersion $\sigma_h$ within $r_h$, the total stellar mass $M_\ast$, and the total mass~$M_h$ enclosed within $r_h$, which are all normalized to their initial values under the assumption that the stellar density profile follows that of the Plummer sphere. \citet{2015MNRAS.449L..46E} performed high-resolution $N$-body simulations for the cases of cored and cuspy dark matter subhalos and searched the empirical fitting parameters to their tidal tracks proposed by \citet{2008ApJ...673..226P}.
 The fitting formula is written as

 Here, $x$ is the total mass $M_h$ that remains bound within the initial stellar half-mass radius of the satellite, in units of the pre-stripping value, $M_{h,0}$. $\alpha$ and $\beta$ are the fitting parameters.
 The best-fit values for both core and cusp cases are tabulated in Table~1 in \citet{2015MNRAS.449L..46E}\footnote{In this paper, we adopt the best-fit values as follows. {\it Core cases}: $(\alpha,\beta)=(1.63,0.03)$ for $r_h/r_{h,0}$ and $(\alpha,\beta)=(0.82,0.82)$ for $M_\ast/M_{\ast,0}$, {\it Cusp cases}: $(\alpha,\beta)=(1.22,0.33)$ for $r_h/r_{h,0}$ and $(\alpha,\beta)=(3.57,2.06)$ for $M_\ast/M_{\ast,0}$}.
 In addition, the empirical formula with best-fit values is in accord with the results from APOSTLE simulations, which are cosmological hydrodynamical simulations of the Local Group~\citep{2018MNRAS.476.3816F}.